We're replacing old signalling between Lewes and Seaford with more reliable technology to reduce delays for passengers.

 - All other signals are in location, ready for final commissioning.

 - Removal of wet beds around Southease using our Force One machine.

 - Station improvement works at Bishopstone, Falmer, London Road, Lewes, Moulsecoomb, Newhaven Harbour, Newhaven Town, Seaford and Southease including deep cleaning, vegetation clearance to improve access and some roof works.

-If you’re interested in finding out more about Seaford line upgrade please contact us by visiting our contact us page or by calling our 24-hour national helpline on 03457 11 41 41.
+If you’re interested in finding out more about the Lewes to Seaford project, please contact us by visiting our contact us page or by calling our 24-hour national helpline on 03457 11 41 41.